 Marijuana is a scheduled class 1 drug, meaning the federal government views cannabis as being highly addictive and having no medical value.
 Doctors may not prescribe cannabis for medical use, though they can recommend or approve its use under the First Amendment.
 The First Amendment states that Congress shall make no law respecting an establishment of religion or prohibiting the free exercise thereof, or abridging the freedom of speech, or of the press, or the right of the people peaceably to assemble and to petition the government for a redress of grievances.
 Under federal law, you and your doctor are free to discuss the possible benefits and side effects of medical cannabis.
 Federal judges have ruled that medical necessity cannot be used as a defense, however.

 Many believe that medical marijuana possesses health benefits outside of recreational use.
 Even so, it’s important to understand the legal ramifications as well.
 You are always in violation of federal law under any circumstance because marijuana is a schedule 1 drug.
-But if you know your rights for using medical marijuana, things will run more smoothly for everyone.
+In New Jersey, you can possess up to 6 ounces of marijuana but it must be purchased from a registered dispensary.
+In no cases are you allowed to grow your own marijuana.
+When it comes to marijuana use, know your rights for using medical marijuana and things will run more smoothly for everyone.

 Do you need legal advice?
 Call us now at (732) 887-2479.